 Lumbrokinase is similar to nattokinase.
-Both of them are thrombolitic natural treatment for cardiovascular problems, and help to thin the blood.
+Both of them are thrombolytic natural treatment for cardiovascular problems, and help to thin the blood.
 The difference between lumbrokinase and nattokinase is where they come from.
-Nattokinase comes from the stinky fermenting process of making natto fermented soy beans by Bacillus substilis natto, while lumbrokinase comes from the cells of intestinal tissue and fluid of the earthworms.
+Nattokinase comes from the stinky fermenting process of making natto fermented soybeans by Bacillus subtilis natto, while lumbrokinase comes from the cells of intestinal tissue and fluid of the earthworms.

 In some countries in East Asia (China, Taiwan, Japan), South East Asia (Indonesia, Singapore), and Europe, lumbrokinase has been used in many hospitals under the license name Boluoke that is produced by Canada RNA Biochemical Inc. at Richmond, British Columbia.